 How do I start my application?

-Here are the steps for registering as a GCash Partner Outlet:
+Here are the steps for registering as a GCash Pera Outlet:

 - From the GCash PO Apply page, start an application.